-The Isle of Man reported it does not have an administrative or statutory dispute settlement/ resolution process in place, which is independent from the audit and examination functions and which can only be accessed through a request by the taxpayer.
+76. The Isle of Man reported it does not have an administrative or statutory dispute settlement/resolution process in place, which is independent from the audit and examination functions and which can only be accessed through a request by the taxpayer.

-- The Isle of Man reported that since 1 January 2016 it had not denied access to MAP for cases where the issue presented by the taxpayer has already been dealt with in an audit settlement between the taxpayer and the tax administration.
-However, no such cases in relation hereto were received since that date - Peers did not provide input in relation to the Isle of Man's implementation of the Action 14 Minimum Standard.
+78. The Isle of Man reported that in the period 1 January 2016-31 March 2019 it had not denied access to MAP for cases where the issue presented by the taxpayer has already been dealt with in an audit settlement between the taxpayer and the tax administration.
+However, no such cases in relation hereto were received since that date.

+79. Peers did not provide input in relation to the Isle of Man's implementation of the Action 14 Minimum Standard.